Martin-Mawien/airbnb-clone-project/README.md

 ----

-# 4. 🛠️ Features breakdown
+# 4. 🛠️ Feature breakdown
    This outlines the main features of the Backend platform and explains each role in delivering a robust, service-friendly vacation rental experience.

 #### User Authentication